-Liabilities for unpaid dividends of RSD 14,406 thousand (due to the failure of shareholders to open accounts for their securities).
+Liabilities for unpaid dividends of RSD 9,738 thousand (due to the failure of shareholders to open accounts for their securities).
+The amount of RSD 3.322 thousand refers to unpaid dividend for 2017, while remaining amount relates to other years when the company paid dividend.